matsen/ai-at-hhmi/expanded/examples-500-words.md

 I have already seen how DASMs provide much better prediction of functional properties in the zero-shot (i.e. no labeled training data) setting.
 With our training data having no antigen labels, the model's ability to predict binding is a welcome surprise.

-Fine-tuning on antigen-specific data will reveal the landscape of binders.
+As a next step, fine-tuning on antigen-specific data will reveal the landscape of binders.
-Building a model that takes an entire clonal family's data will enable implicit antigen-specific prediction, using the fact that all sequences in a given clonal family will bind that epitope.
+However, antigen-labeled data is limited, thus we will use the fact that all sequences in a given clonal family (i.e. the descendants of a given naive antibody sequence) will bind a single epitope.
+Thus, we will build a model that takes an entire clonal family's data to enable implicit antigen-specific prediction.
 The protein embeddings for DASMs, free from SHM confounding effects, will be more predictive of functional properties.

 ## DASMs for viral evolution